 Patient and public involvement, qualitative methodology, mixed methods, food and family relationships, genetic risk, ethnicity and health, critical obesity perspectives, and governmentality perspectives.

-My research interests focus around hand trauma and acquired conditions and, to date, have paid particular attention to nerve injury and osteoarthritis.
-I am interested in assessment tools and outcome measures and their psychometric properties as well as rehabilitation interventions and their efficacy on return to function.
+Hand trauma and acquired conditions and, to date, have paid particular attention to nerve injury and osteoarthritis.
+Interested in assessment tools and outcome measures and their psychometric properties as well as rehabilitation interventions and their efficacy on return to function.